Internet and Safety: Why Physical Businesses Should Not Require Everyone To Use Internet?

 So back to the topic about email address requirement, people who have no plans to educate themselves regarding security and privacy should not have an email address and should not be using the Internet.
 Even a smartphone can be very complex compared to a cell phone that only make and receive phone calls and nothing else.
 Let alone how to send and read text messages.
 And yes, I'm talking about people who use cell phones with no capability for browsing the Internet.
 Not even Firefox, Chrome, or Safari.

-Okay, so you say that your 90-year-old grandmother knows how to use the Internet, takes care of security themselves, and I should not overly-generalize myself.
-Well, that’s great.
+Okay, so you say that your 90-year-old family member knows how to use the Internet, takes care of security themselves, and I should not overly-generalize myself.
+Well, that's great, but we should not force everyone to have a smartphone just so they can face dangers lingering in the Internet..
 People should be educated regarding the implications regarding cyber attacks and how to protect themselves; however, as long as people out there (Demographics of Cybercrime Report) do not take their time to educate and protect themselves, businesses should not require them to have an email address when they check in.
 Even dentists should make email address requirement optional as well.
-Even though I have close to 200 email addresses (one email address per site with no plus addressing and no catchall for my domain), I do not want to enter my email address if I do not want to for privacy and security reasons.
+Even though I have close to 200 email addresses at the time of writing (one email address per site with no plus addressing and no catchall for my domain), I do not want to enter my email address if I do not want to for privacy and security reasons.

 Businesses say "we take security and privacy seriously," yet businesses do not take their time to harden and patch their systems over time.
 Of course, training employees regarding how to protect themselves against phishing emails is a very important part of having a security culture for businesses.
 But then again, an email address would be a requirement for businesses for getting your customers to setup an account online, but in a physical world where people simply walk in, as long as people do not use the Internet and do not plan to educate themselves, an email address should not be a requirement.
 At all.